15 Best TV Shows And Movies To Stream This Week

 The last time we checked in with Hacks, Deborah (played by Jean Smart) succeeded in her life-long dream to become a late-night host — but not without betraying her friend and writing partner Ava (Hannah Einbinder), who holds a secret over Deborah.
 And she’s not afraid to use it.
 Season 4 finds tensions between the two rising while working on the show.

-The Last of Us season 2 picks up five years after the season 1 finale, when Joel (Pedro Pacal) killed a bunch of Fireflies to save Ellie (Bella Ramsey), and then (to put it vaguely) lied to her.
+The Last of Us season 2 picks up five years after the season 1 finale, when Joel (played by Pedro Pascal) killed a bunch of Fireflies to save Ellie (Bella Ramsey), and then (to put it vaguely) lied to her.
 Now, they’re “drawn into conflict with each other and a world even more dangerous and unpredictable than the one they left behind.”
 Get ready for more Clickers, more heartbreak, and the introduction of Abby (Kaitlyn Dever), one of the more polarizing characters in video game history.

 The less you know about the plot of Companion, the better.
 But here’s the spoiler-free pitch: it’s a thriller-comedy that stars Sophie Thatcher, Jack Quaid, Lukas Gage, Megan Suri, Harvey Guillén, and Rupert Friend.
 That’s it, that impressive cast is all you need to know.
 Sophie Thatcher is a star, folks.